- There are many different types of abuse (physical, verbal/emotional/mental, sexual, economic).

 - Physical Abuse is when a person touches your body in an unwanted or violent way.
 This may include hitting, slapping, punching, kicking, hair pulling, pushing, biting, choking, or using a weapon on you.
 The weapon could be a gun or knife, but also includes anything that can hurt you (such as a shoe or a stick).

 - Verbal/Emotional Abuse is when a person says something or does something that makes you afraid or feel bad about yourself.
-This may include: bullying, yelling, name-calling, saying mean things about your family and friends, embarrassing you on purpose, telling you what you can and can’t do, or threatening to hurt you or themselves.
+This may include: bullying, yelling, name-calling, saying mean things about your family and friends, embarrassing you on purpose, telling you what you can and can’t do, or threatening to hurt you or them.
 Blaming you for their problems, verbally pressuring you to use drugs or alcohol, or keeping you from spending time with your friends and family are all abuse.
+Posting negative comments and photos about you online (without your permission), such as on Facebook or other social networking sites, is also considered emotional/mental abuse.

 - Sexual Abuse is any sexual contact that you do not want.
 You may have said no or may be unable to say no because the abuser has threatened you or prevented you from saying no. This may include forcing you to have sex, or unwanted touching or kissing.